nuzaeromar/AI-Augmented-SE/orchestral-ai/README.md

 - Web interface interaction with LLM agents
 - Exploration of Python feature explanations using agents
 - Demonstrations of how orchestration frameworks coordinate LLM responses

-These experiments were conducted as part of the **AI-Augmented Software Engineering course**.

 ---